1. Funding

 Jacqueline Lemieux Prize

-The Jacqueline Lemieux Prize recognizes the work of an established dance professional who has made an outstanding contribution to dance in Canada.
+The Jacqueline Lemieux Prize recognizes the work of established dance professionals who have made outstanding contributions to dance in Canada.

-This prize, which was established in 1980, is given in memory of Jacqueline Lemieux's profound contribution to the development of dance in Canada.
-Co-founded with her husband, Lawrence Gradus, of the Montreal dance company Entre-Six and of Québec Été Danse, a summer school in Lennoxville, Jacqueline Lemieux was a teacher, administrator and member of the Canada Council for the Arts’ Advisory Panel.
+This prize was established in 1980, in memory of Jacqueline Lemieux's profound contribution to the development of dance in Canada.
+She co-founded the Montreal dance company Entre-Six and the summer school Québec Été Danse, in Lennoxville, with her husband Lawrence Gradus.
+Jacqueline Lemieux was also a teacher, administrator and member of the Canada Council for the Arts’ Advisory Panel.

 Additional information